The Variance of Causal Effect Estimators for Binary V-structures: Introduction

-The two choices of raw conditionals or marginalisation are analogous to adjusting for the empty set $\emptyset$ or $Z$ in linear models.
+where we used the subscript $M$ to highlight the fact that the formula derives from explicitly marginalising $Z$ out from the joint distribution $p(Y, Z \mid X)$.
+In contrast, one could interpret the formula based on raw conditionals as performing the marginalisation implicitly (with the observations already providing a marginalised sample).

+A more general way of understanding Equation (\ref{eq:marginalised}) is by observing that in the case of the v-structure $Z$ also constitutes a valid adjustment set (albeit not a minimal one).
+Then starting from the joint interventional distribution $p(Y, Z \mid \mathrm{do} (X) )$ the interventional distribution of $Y$ when intervening on $X$ is also

+with the latter equality justified by structural and invariance properties, and also in agreement with the standardisation formula in Equation (\ref{eq:adjustment}).

+Since we see that adjustment by $Z$ is valid, but not necessary, it is natural to ask whether the two estimators differ in terms of precision.
+To answer the question we compute the variance, for finite sample sizes, of the two different estimators corresponding to the implicit and explicit marginalisation as outlined before.

 It is instructive to also consider the DAG with the edge from $Z\to Y$ deleted.
 Since $Y$ would then be independent of $Z$, the marginalisation would reduce to the raw conditionals.
 The estimator using raw conditionals is therefore the same whether the edge from $Z\to Y$ is present or not, while the approach using marginalisation would give different estimates for the two cases.
+Intuitively we would expect that the extent by which estimates differ will depend on the strength of the relationship between $Y$ and $Z$.
+The underlying rationale is similar to that for the standard practice of including baseline covariates in linear models of the outcome in randomised controlled trials \citep{senn2011modelling}, where prognostic factors and the (randomised) treatment can be seen as forming a v-structure with the outcome as the collider.

+The v-structure actually provides the simplest example where there is a choice between different adjustment sets.
+If we add an edge in the graph of Figure \ref{fig:vstruct} connecting $X$ and $Z$ we end up with no choice about adjustment sets: in particular if we add an edge from $X \to Z$, then $Z$ is not a valid adjustment set and the empty set is the only choice; conversely if we add an edge from $Z \to X$ then $Z$ is a confounder (a common parent) and it must be adjusted for, making it the only valid adjustment set with the empty set no longer valid.